zybexXL/EFUtool/README.md

 <br>

-*Note that any include/exclude options provided during EFU creation should still be used when updating that EFU, to prevent the excluded items from being added back*
+*Note that any include/exclude options provided during EFU creation are saved into the EFU file, and will be reused when updating that EFU to prevent the excluded items from being added back.
+However if you use -na option the options are not preserved so you need to provide them again when updating an EFU.*

 <br>